makersacademy/chitter-challenge/README.md

 3) Each Peep has one author (user)

 As a database entity relationship diagram:

+* I didn't end up creating a feed table as it wasn't necessary to display Peeps.

 ![Chitter Entity Relationship Diagram](/public/images/database_entity_model.png)

 CRC Cards:

+* I didn't end up creating a feed table as it wasn't necessary to display Peeps.

 ![Chitter CRC Cards](/public/images/crc_cards.png)